 • Statistics related to project outcomes (such as cost overruns)

 For example, some organizations use reference class forecasting to control and mitigate planning fallacies.
-This strategy requires having a proper project archive (which stems from a solid project closeout process), or even a Project Management Information or Knowledge System that tracks historical outcomes and statistics related to prior projects.
+This strategy requires a proper project archive (which stems from a solid project closeout process) or a Project Management Information or Knowledge System (PMIS) that tracks historical outcomes and statistics related to prior projects.

 This is used to forecast future performance based on past results.
 These results can then be used to recommend preventive actions, if necessary.

 However, in terms of cognitive bias, the trends analysis is flawed.
-For example, a project manager might overweight a trend or risk occurring due to his or her own personal experiences managing similar projects or experiences with similar outcomes.
-Therefore, the project manager may fall victim to overweighting or overestimation based on his or her own emotions and experiences.
+For example, a project manager might overestimate a trend or risk due to his or her personal experiences managing similar projects or experiences with similar outcomes.
+Therefore, the project manager may fall victim to overestimating or underestimating.

 3. Develop Risk Policies

-Mental accounts are used to “keep score”, and are often shaped by our own personal experiences.
-Project managers who have experienced project failure will likely not only deal with emotional turmoil as a result but he or she is also more likely to attribute that failure and take a specific course of action to avoid failure in the future, even if potential failure or a particular risk would be considered a rare event.
+Mental accounts are used to “keep score” and are often shaped by our personal experiences.
+Project managers who have experienced project failure will likely not only deal with emotional turmoil as a result, but they are also more likely to attribute that failure and take a specific course of action to avoid failure in the future, even if potential failure or a particular risk would be considered a rare event.
 (Ahem.
 “System 1″… )

-Project managers as decision-makers—and human beings—and are therefore prone to the emotions that tie into decisions, including regret.
+Project managers as decision-makers—and human beings—are therefore prone to the emotions that tie into decisions, including regret.
 And regret clashes with hindsight bias, which is purely a function of System 1.

 4. Develop a Decision-Making Process

 We all know that decision-making is a huge part of project management.
-There are several decision-making methods project managers follow, including voting, autocratic decision-making, and multicriteria decision analysis, just to name a few, of course.
+Project managers use several decision-making methods, including voting, autocratic decision-making, and multicriteria decision analysis.

 When you break it down, decision-making really comes down to gains and losses.
 And, yes, just like playing the lottery or trying your chances at a game at a casino.
 In this context, we will use monetary means as an example of a loss or gain, since money is something we all can relate to.